-Most AQHA shows offer a variety of classes (English, Halter, Western) and divisions (youth, amateur, open) for competitors of different skill levels.
-Some shows may offer novice classes for the youth and amateur divisions and some offer the special Select classes for amateur exhibitors who are 50 years of age and older.
-Below are additional show formats which various show managements offer to meet exhibitors' needs.
+Most AQHA shows offer a variety of classes (English, halter, western) and divisions (youth, amateur, open) for competitors of different skill levels.
+Some shows may offer Novice classes for the youth and amateur divisions, and some offer the special Select classes for amateur exhibitors who are 50 years of age and over.
+Below are additional show formats that various show managements offer to meet exhibitors' needs.

 All Novice Shows (**All Nov**)

-Have some fun showing while getting your feet wet at all-novice shows.
-These events are specially-designed for eligible youth and amateur exhibitors who have not yet earned 25 points in a skill set.
-This means you'll compete in classes with people of similar skill levels.
-All-novice shows are hosted by AQHA state and provincial affiliates, and are usually held as stand-alone events or can be held during an open show.
+Have some fun showing while getting your feet wet at all-Novice shows.
+These events are specially-designed for eligible youth and amateur exhibitors who are eligible to compete at the Novice level.
+This means you'll compete in classes with people of similar skill and experience levels.
+All-Novice shows are hosted by AQHA state and provincial affiliates, and are usually held as stand-alone events or can be held during an open show.

-Introductory Shows AQHA is introducing AQHA-approved classes to run during any open or 4-H horse show, in fact, these AQHA classes themselves can be held within other classes at the show.
+AQHA is introducing AQHA-approved classes to run during any open or 4-H horse show; in fact, these AQHA classes themselves can be held within other classes at the show.
 For example, AQHA members exhibiting in the open show’s western pleasure class can also receive points based off their placings against other AQHA members in that class.
-The shows are novice driven, but show management can choose to offer open, amateur and youth classes as well.
+The shows are Novice-driven, but show management can choose to offer open, amateur and youth classes, as well.
 Though classes will incorporate some relaxed rules to accommodate their new format, they will continue to uphold the core AQHA show standards and rules.
 Exhibitors will be able to earn AQHA points as is the case for all other AQHA shows, and all classes will be judged by AQHA judges.
-Incentive fund will not be paid on points earned at these shows.
+AQHA Incentive Fund and world show qualifying points will not be paid on points earned at these shows.

 Learn more about introductory shows.